Overview 2018 World Cup sponsors

 After analysing the kit sponsors at previous tournaments like EURO 2016 and in leagues like the Premier League and Champions League, we now take a look at the kit sponsors at the 2018 World Cup.
 Are the usual brands supplying the nations?
 How do the kit sponsors at the 2018 World Cup compare to previous football tournaments?

-The 32 nations competing in Russia are sponsored by nine different clothing brands.
-Fans will see kits from Adidas, Nike, New Balance, Puma, Erreà, Hummel, Romai, Uhlsport and Umbro.
+The 32 nations competing in Russia are sponsored by eight different clothing brands.
+Fans will see kits from Adidas, Nike, Puma, New Balance, Erreà, Hummel, Uhlsport and Umbro.

 Adidas is the main kit supplier at the 2018 World Cup with 12 nations.
 The German brand has also long been an official partner of FIFA, and thus the World Cup.
 So they supply the tournament’s gear, like the ball, and their logo will be visible in the tournament’s official marketing material.

-Nike is with 10 nations the only other nation supplying more than two nations.
+Nike supplies 10 nations.
 Not as high as could have been since the American brand sponsors some notable absentees like the USA, Chile and The Netherlands.

 The two superpowers Adidas and Nike will thus supply almost 70% of the 32 teams that participate at football’s biggest stage.